I need to be brutally frank with you…

 But in order to get rayon, the cellulose has to be processed extensively.
 This is the man-made, manufactured part.

 And finally, fibers can be blended.
-That is, two or more fibres can be mated to create a “super” fibre, a fibre blend that shares the strengths of its “co-parenting” fibers.
+That is, two or more fibers can be mated to create a “super” fibre, a fiber blend that shares the strengths of its “co-parenting” fibers.

 For example, let’s consider a cotton-polyester blend.
 If a high-quality cotton is used and blended with good polyester, you end up with a length of fabric that has the beauty and strength of cotton.
 But it doesn’t wrinkle when washed because of the polyester.
 Rather sweet, I think!

 The Three Main Types of Woven Weaves

 - Plain Weave ~ A single crosswise (weft) thread is woven over one lengthwise (warp) thread, then under one warp, over one, under one on from one selvage to the other selvage.
 With plain weave fabrics, you can make a snip in one selvages and tear the fabric straight across the crosswise grain line to the other selvage.
 Think cotton or chiffon.